Students, parents and carers

 Building Lifts – only two people per lift

 Toilets – we must maintain social distancing and hygiene when using the toilets.
-We will establish signage to indicate a maximum of 4 per toilet.

 One way systems (where possible) will be in place for the first half term (and then to be reviewed)